OpenDSA/OpenDSA/RST/source/Development/ADT.rst

 two-dimensional array that stores only a relatively few non-zero values.

-An :dfn:`abstract data type` (ADT) is the realization of a data type as a software component.
+An :term:`abstract data type` (ADT) is the realization of a data type as a software component.
 The interface of the ADT is defined in terms of a type and a set of operations on that type.